yusufb026/svelte-comics/ReadMe.md

 ## Server

 The server is an Express/GraphQL app.

-After install verify everything is good with a test run
+To Debug generated DB queries set the debug environment variable to `DEBUG=knex:query`.

 ## Client